 - New York: Residential and infrastructure updates.

-- Illinois: Companies relocating to the Chicago area.
+- Illinois: Companies flocking to the Chicago area.

 Where HVAC Technicians Will Be in High Demand in the Future

-Projections Central, who creates long-term occupational projections, forecasts these states to have the highest demand for technicians by 2028:
+Projections Central, who creates long-term occupational projections, expects these states to have the biggest demand for technicians by 2028:

 - Utah, 31.1%